Case Study: (Cluster) Robust Standard Errors

 heteroskedasticity-consistent standard errors.
 To do so, first the

-, must be supplied to the
+name of a related function must be supplied or the

 sandwich::vcovHC()